 Complaints records are kept on file for a six-year period and the BBB Group will co‐operate with any official investigations or requests for information, as required by the relevant authorities.
 In the case of programmes which include an element of State aid or Subsidy Control, information is expected to be kept for a minimum of 10 years.

 The BBB Group will not reimburse any fees, expenses or costs involved in raising a complaint.
 Nothing in this policy should be interpreted to restrict any rights of redress a Complainant has in law.

 The BBB Group reserves the right to take any appropriate action to protect itself from any unfounded, malicious or vexatious allegations or complaints.

-The BBB Group will always respect data confidentiality and any comments complainants make about the BBB Group, its Delivery partners or Finance Partners, and will be dealt with in accordance with current Data Protection legislation.
+The BBB Group will always respect data confidentiality and any comments complainants make about the BBB Group, its Delivery Partners, Business Support Partners or Finance Provider, and will be dealt with in accordance with current Data Protection legislation.